casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 ## Making a Bidirectional GPIO - HDL
 So we want to design a bidirectional GPIO interface.
 That means we need to create a bidirectional GPIO module, and convince the toolflow to instantiate it.

+(In most cases when we are porting something into the Toolflow, all verilog/vhdl code is completed, tested, and working in the form of a Xilinx Vivado project)

 The simplest version of a bidirectional GPIO module that can be created is simply a wrapper around a Xilinx IOBUF instance.
 An IOBUF (see the 7 series user guide [page 39](https://www.xilinx.com/support/documentation/user_guides/ug471_7Series_SelectIO.pdf)) is a Xilinx module used to connect signals to a bi-directional external pin.
 It has the following ports, which are described (using slightly loose terminology) below:

 I: the input (i.e., from the FPGA to the GPIO pin)